Brady I5100 300DPI Industrial Grade Thermal Printer, My My Research this Brady I5100 Printer was Launched in 2018 AKA CAB Mach 4S

 Lets Discusss Wifi-Adapters!
 Which Ones Work?

-Let’s talk USB Wi-Fi adapters for the brady I5100 thermal printer .
+Let’s talk USB Wi-Fi adapters for the Brady I5100 thermal printer .
 The price of Brady’s branded adapter Part Number: 149131 is outrageous @ $85.00, so I decided to test common Linux-compatible alternatives.
 I first tried the Edimax EW-7811Un (Realtek RTL8188CUS chipset) and the TP-Link TL-WN725N (Realtek RTL8188EU chipset).
 While both are reliable under many Linux distributions, they rely on kernel modules that are often missing or not compiled into the lightweight Linux builds used in embedded systems.
 As a result, neither was recognized.

-After digging through my collection of usb wifi adapters, I found two that worked flawlessly: those based on the Ralink RT5370 and RT5372 chipsets.
-These USB Adapters are $3-$7 all day long.
-These chipsets are supported by the in kernel rt2800usb driver, which has been part of the Linux kernel for years.
+These chipsets are supported by the in kernels lets assume rt2800usb driver, which has been part of the Linux kernel for years.
 Because the driver is built into most stripped embedded Linux distributions, devices with these chipsets work out-of-the-box without needing proprietary drivers.
-This explains why the Ralink adapters succeeded where the Realtek-based ones failed.
+This explains why this hardware is locked to older adapters.

-So for Brady hardware, you’re effectively locked into old Ralink USB Wi-Fi only chips (RT5370/RT537) maybe RT3070 & MT7601U.
+So for Brady hardware, you’re effectively locked into old USB Wi-Fi only chips (RT5370/RT5370/RTL8811AU) maybe RT3070 & MT7601U when I come across them I will try them.

 Brady offered at one time a USB to Wifi / Bluetooth but it’s been discontinued.
-I think i have an older CSR8510 Broadcom BCM20702 USB to Bluethooth some place around here.
+I think I have an older CSR8510 Broadcom BCM20702 USB to Bluethooth some place around here.
 Ill try it if I find it.

 RFID Tags..
 I E-mailed Brady on 08/29 to see about buying tags for my old labels and ribbons that have no rfid tags.
 I received crickets.
 So I leave it upon us to create our own.
 If they won’t sell it, I hope they don’t get upset when it’s reverse engineered and made public.
 So Lets Start the Process.